 Pozole de Pollo o Guajolote

 Pozole de pollo o guajolote is definitely one of the most popular dishes in Mexican cuisine.
-It’s the epitome of comfort food, families normally make it in big batches and savour it for days to come.
-Traditionally made with chicken and wild turkey — the chicken and hominy corn shine in this dish.
-Starting with braising rib meat, garlic, yellow onion, and guajillo peppers, which gently simmer in chicken stock, along with chicken, turkey and hominy corn.
-It’s garnished with an array of fresh toppings like cabbage, radish, coriander, lime and of course, avocado.
+It’s the epitome of comfort food, and families normally make it in big batches and savour it for days to come.
+Traditionally made with chicken and wild turkey – the chicken and hominy corn really shine in this dish.
+Starting with braising rib meat, garlic, yellow onion and guajillo peppers, these ingredients gently simmer in chicken stock – along with chicken, turkey and hominy corn.
+It’s garnished with an array of fresh toppings like cabbage, radish, coriander, lime and avocado.

 Aguachile literally means ‘water chilli’ and is a Mexican ceviche that hails from the state of Sinaloa, northern Mexico.
 It’s made using raw shrimp and or scallops, which are cured in lime juice.
 The shrimp is usually left to marinate in the lime juice for 20 to 30 minutes, when done, the shrimp actually changes colour from translucent white meat to a pinkish colour.
 It’s also called ‘agua’ for a reason, the lime juice used should be enough for your shrimp/scallops to swim in.
 Aguachile is garnished with cucumber and chillies, which complement the seafood flavours in this dish.